TechsCode-Team/UltraMotdWiki/overview/commands.md

   Remove a line for the specified Welcome Message
 * `/um welcome <WelcomeMessage> setDuration <Duration>` Set a duration for the specified Welcome Message
+* `/um maintenance-mode addPlayer <User>`
+  Adds the user to the maintenance whitelist
+* `/um maintenance-mode removePlayer <User>`
+  Removes the user from the maintenacnce whitelist
 <br>

 ## Symbols: